tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

   * Much like how a legal contract does not leave room for ambiguity, we also remove the same ambiguity from our code by being very specific about how we are storing data, like strings, numbers, arrays, or booleans (`true`/`false` values).

-  * When we define the data types upfront, the Solidity compiler does not have to expend the resources figuring out what type the data is.
+  * When we define the data types upfront, the Solidity compiler does not have to expend resources to figure out what type the data is.
 In Python, the interpreter runs the code and figures out the types on the fly.
 While this makes writing the code easier, it is more expensive to run since Python has to calculate the type again every time.

   * Different data types have a different `gas` cost associated with it.
 Therefore, if you have to store an `address`, you should use the native `address` type instead of a `string`, since it's cheaper that way.